o2r-project/o2r-muncher/README.md

 ## Testing

-Needs a completely new environment (empty database), which is preferably started with the docker-compose files.
+Testing needs a completely new environment (empty database), which is preferably started with the docker-compose files.

 ```bash
 npm install